JohnDStrand/Unofficial-SliceWorx-theme/README.md

 # Unofficial-SliceWorx-theme
-This is an Unifficial SliceWorx Theme for Mainsail on Klipper
+This is an Unofficial SliceWorx Theme for Mainsail on Klipper